 Users have to be local administrators on their computers to install Office software.
 If users aren't local administrators, you'll have to install Office for them.

 For users to be able to install Office, you need to assign them an Office 365 license.

 By default, Office installs all the apps that are included in your version of Office on the user’s computer.
-If you want to some users to get fewer apps, such as only Word and PowerPoint, you need to manually deploy Office to the users and exclude certain programs from being installed.
+If you want some users to get fewer apps, such as only Word and PowerPoint, you need to use the Office 2016 Deployment Tool to deploy Office to your users without those apps.